Hundreds Of Reviews!

 4.9 Star Rating

 Nobody wants to discover pests in and around their home - but especially not ones that can result in painful bites or stings!
 Stinging insects like bees, wasps, hornets, yellow jackets, mud daubers, and more are common in Maryland and Virginia - and you should never attempt to remove them or their habitats without the help of a trained professional.

-Paper wasp nests are distinct, and quite common in Maryland and Virginia.
-If the nest is attached close to an eave, under a window sill or under a deck the nest will be roughly circular in shape and can be quite large.
+Paper wasp nests are distinct.
+If the nest is attached close to an eave, under a window sill, or under a deck, the nest will be roughly circular in shape and can be quite large.